 Great for shopping, dining, and people watching, this place is indeed the heart and soul of the capital of Colorado.

 Historic Larimer Square should be on your Denver – Boulder itinerary regardless whether you have one day or one week to explore the area.
 The site that had originally gathered gold miners grew into a vibrant neighborhood in the heart of Denver.
 Home to a myriad of popular restaurants and shops, it offers plenty of opportunities to relax and people-watch.

 Molly Brown House Museum

 A former house of a Titanic survivor unveils more than just gorgeous Victorian architecture and opulent decor.
-Spared from demolition in 1970, the Molly Brown House Museum fills your half-day adventures in Denver with bizarre stories of its former owner, actress and civil rights activist, Margaret Brown.
+Spared from demolition in 1970, the Molly Brown House Museum fills your Denver adventures with bizarre stories of its former owner, actress and civil rights activist, Margaret Brown.

 You can visit the museum on your own.
-If the place is a primary focus of you one-day visit to Denver and Boulder, arrange your trip around museum’s seasonal programs.
-You will surely want to come back for more.
+If the place is the primary focus on your Denver itinerary, arrange your trip around museum’s seasonal programs.
+You will come back for more.

 Peeking from behind other buildings in downtown Denver, Union Station is a one-for-two destination to visit later in the day.